Cart

 Specifications

-The JackRabbit OG has a feature to allow the front wheel to be locked into storage mode so it doesn’t turn or flop around when lifting to put the bike in a trunk, in the Air-Sea-Land Travel Bag, etc.
+The JackRabbit OG has a feature that allows the front wheel to be locked into storage mode so it doesn’t turn or flop around when lifting to put the bike in a trunk, in the Air-Sea-Land Travel Bag, etc.

 When the front wheel is rotated 180 degrees, there is a lock spring that automatically pops through a hole in the front of the bike to hold the wheel in place.